Your ISP's retention team usually has more room on price than they admit at first. What matters is when you call and what you ask for.

 When they ask about the competing quote

-"I've been in contact with AT&T Business and Spectrum Enterprise.
-They're both in the $X–$Y range for comparable service.
-I'm not looking for the absolute cheapest option — I'd rather not switch — but I can't justify the current rate when alternatives exist."
+"We've been in contact with AT&T Business and Spectrum Enterprise.
+They are both in the $X to $Y range for similar service.
+We would rather not switch, but we can't justify the current rate when other options are lower."

 Give a range, not a specific number.
 Ranges feel more credible.